Gino Alache

-Gino Alache (born March 22, 1973) is a public relations specialist, music journalist, publicist and radio personality.
+Gino Alache (born March 22, 1973) is a Peruvian-Canadian public relations specialist, music journalist, publicist and radio personality.
 He is best known as a specialist with in-depth knowledge of hard rock and heavy metal music.
 His interviews have been broadcast in different languages.

 Biography

 Gino Alache was born in Lima, Peru.
 He grew up in La Molina district and attended a Catholic school on Marianist education.
 In his adolescence, he started to feel a deep admiration for bands such as Manowar, Metallica, Judas Priest, Led Zeppelin and Black Sabbath.
 Since then, he began to write music articles finding what it would be his passion.

 The beginning

 During his first years of adolescence, he listened a lot the American heavy metal radio programming such as KNAC 105.05, Pure Rock and Pirate Radio, he also followed the MTV television program Headbangers Ball, and then in 1994, the Latin American version of MTV launched, under the name of Headbangers.
 It was the perfect opportunity for him to send his first articles by mail from Peru.
 Those articles were always about the Latin American heavy metal and hard rock scene, and, fortunately, they were accepted by the following programs up to 1997.
 In an interview on January 17, 2006, for the Portuguese webpage SounD(/)ZonE, he said: “I think that all started when I was in elementary school, a classmate brought a long duration of Iron Maiden – The Number Of The Beast, it was 1982, since then, I become passionate about all this.”